-After due consideration of the Company's strategy and in light of the imminent completion of the acquisition of the Jädraås wind farm, the other Outstanding Commitments and the Company's pipeline, the Board has concluded that it is now appropriate to put in place a new share issuance programme under which it will be able to issue New Shares in a series of subsequent placings following the Initial Issue.
+After due consideration of the Company's strategy and in light of the Outstanding Commitments and Pipeline, the Board has concluded that it is now appropriate to put in place a new share issuance programme under which it will be able to issue New Shares in a series of subsequent issues following the Initial Issue.
 The Company stands to benefit from the flexibility to issue capital quickly and efficiently under the Share Issuance Programme and, in the Investment Manager's opinion, the Share Issuance Programme will be particularly helpful in strengthening the Company's competitive position, as to flexibility and timing, when the Company seeks to buy larger scale single assets or portfolios that become available in the market from time to time.

-Accordingly, the Board has decided to seek Shareholder approval to issue up to 450 million New Shares pursuant to the Share Issuance Programme at the Extraordinary General Meeting of the Company to be held on 27 March 2019.
+Accordingly, the Board has decided to seek Shareholder approval to issue up to 600 million New Shares pursuant to the Share Issuance Programme at the Extraordinary General Meeting of the Company to be held on 25 March 2021.

-Under the Initial Placing, the Initial Open Offer, the Initial Offer for Subscription and the Intermediaries Offer, the Company is seeking to raise £171 million (before expenses) through the issue of up to 150 million New Ordinary Shares at an issue price of 114 pence per New Ordinary Share (the Initial Issue Price).
-130,930,306 New Ordinary Shares are being reserved for Shareholders under the Initial Open Offer under which Shareholders will be entitled to subscribe for one New Ordinary Share for every 9 Ordinary Shares held on the Record Date and the balance of the New Ordinary Shares available under the Initial Issue will be allocated to the Initial Placing, the Initial Offer for Subscription, the Intermediaries Offer and/or the Excess Application Facility.
+Under the Initial Issue, the Company is seeking to raise £240 million (before expenses) through the issue of up to 195 million New Ordinary Shares at an issue price of 123 pence per New Ordinary Share (the Initial Issue Price).

+190,340,233 New Ordinary Shares are being reserved for Shareholders under the Initial Open Offer under which Shareholders will be entitled to subscribe for one New Ordinary Share for every 10 Ordinary Shares held on the Record Date and the balance of the New Ordinary Shares available under the Initial Issue will be allocated to the Initial Placing, the Initial Offer for Subscription, the Intermediaries Offer and/or the Excess Application Facility at the absolute discretion of the Company, in consultation with the Joint Bookrunners.

-The Directors have reserved the right, in consultation with the Joint Bookrunners and the Investment Manager, to increase the size of the Initial Issue in the event that overall demand for the New Ordinary Shares exceeds the target size provided that the maximum amount raised under the Initial Issue will not exceed the Outstanding Commitments and the amount drawn under the Revolving Acquisition Facility as at the Initial Closing Date.
+The Directors have reserved the right, in consultation with the Joint Bookrunners and the Investment Manager, to increase the size of the Initial Issue in the event that overall demand for the New Ordinary Shares exceeds the target size however the maximum amount raised under the Initial Issue will not exceed £300 million.